hermonochy/Rescueland/The Ship File.md

 **Range:** Near Infinite

-**General:**This is the main design for Helucky’s DarkFighters.
+**General:** This is the main design for Helucky’s DarkFighters.
 However, it lacks effectiveness due to the installation of an undersized cannon, rendering it nearly harmless.

-Disclaimer: Although it may resemble a TIE fighter, this design is fundamentally different.
-The 'wings' are shields, not solar panels.
+*Disclaimer: Although it may resemble a TIE fighter, this design is fundamentally different.
+The 'wings' are shields, not solar panels and it is a drone, not piloted.*
 ### The Helucky DarkFighter Frigade

 ![](images/Helucky_DF_Frigade.png)